sensu/sensu-docs/content/sensu-go/5.12/reference/assets.md

 headers       |       |
 --------------|-------|
-description   | HTTP headers to appy to asset retrieval requests.
+description   | HTTP headers to apply to asset retrieval requests.
 You can use headers to access secured assets.
 For headers requiring multiple values, separate values with a comma. required     | false type         | Map of key-value string pairs example      | {{< highlight shell >}}